elmtree-askmo/cloudcannon-app/content/learn/nursing/why-is-fiber-important-in-the-diet-and-which-food-groups-are-rich-in-fiber.md

 url: /learn/nursing/questions/why-is-fiber-important-in-the-diet-and-which-food-groups-are-rich-in-fiber
 score: -1.0
 related_article1:
-    id: 169775
+    id: 169783
+    title: >-
-    title: What are the nutritional benefits of including dairy in the diet?
+        What are the symptoms of dehydration, and which populations are most at risk?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-nutritional-benefits-of-including-dairy-in-the-diet
+    url: /learn/nursing/questions/what-are-the-symptoms-of-dehydration-and-which-populations-are-most-at-risk
 related_article2:
-    id: 169782
+    id: 169778
-    title: Why is water essential for the body, and what are the main sources of hydration?
+    title: >-
+        How does the Body Mass Index (BMI) categorize individuals, and what are its limitations?
     subject: Nursing
-    url: /learn/nursing/questions/why-is-water-essential-for-the-body-and-what-are-the-main-sources-of-hydration
+    url: /learn/nursing/questions/how-does-the-body-mass-index-bmi-categorize-individuals-and-what-are-its-limitations
 related_article3:
     id: 169774
+    title: >-
-    title: Identify essential minerals and their functions in the body.
+        Identify essential minerals and their functions in the body.
     subject: Nursing
     url: /learn/nursing/questions/identify-essential-minerals-and-their-functions-in-the-body
 related_article4:
-    id: 169773
+    id: 169771
-    title: What is the role of vitamins in body functions, and what are some common sources?
+    title: >-
+        How do simple and complex carbohydrates differ in their impact on blood sugar levels?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-vitamins-in-body-functions-and-what-are-some-common-sources
+    url: /learn/nursing/questions/how-do-simple-and-complex-carbohydrates-differ-in-their-impact-on-blood-sugar-levels
 related_article5:
-    id: 169768
+    id: 169778
-    title: What are the key roles of nutrition and hydration in physical and mental health?
+    title: >-
+        How does the Body Mass Index (BMI) categorize individuals, and what are its limitations?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-key-roles-of-nutrition-and-hydration-in-physical-and-mental-health
+    url: /learn/nursing/questions/how-does-the-body-mass-index-bmi-categorize-individuals-and-what-are-its-limitations
 ---

 &nbsp;